|

 years, and yet we get annoyed when we can't get a free, or very

-inexpensive cellular phone, every year.
-Is it just me, or is
+inexpensive cellular phone, every year or two.
+Is it just me,

 this really strange?
 When you continue to think about it even